microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

 ## Prerequisites

 - Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.4.2 or later.
+- Please install promptflow package and ensure that its version is 1.1.0 or later.
 - Create a tool package as described in [Create and Use Tool Package](create-and-use-tool-package.md).
 - Prepare custom icon image that meets these requirements: